Criminal Minds: Main

-The youngest member of the team, Reid is a genius who graduated from Las Vegas High School at age 12 and holds Ph.D.s in mathematics, chemistry, and engineering as well as Bachelor of Arts degrees in psychology and sociology.
-As of season 4, he is also working on a B.A. in philosophy.
-Reid he has an IQ of 187, can read a dizzying 20,000 words per minute, and has an eidetic memory.
+The youngest member of the team, Reid is a genius who graduated from Las Vegas High School at age twelve and holds Ph.D.s in mathematics, chemistry, and engineering as well as Bachelor of Arts degrees in psychology and sociology.
+As of season four, he is also working on a B.A. in philosophy.
+Reid has an IQ of 187, can read a dizzying twenty thousand words per minute, and has an eidetic memory.
 Throughout the series, Reid is portrayed as autistic, including in seasons one and eight.
 Most of the members of the team are intimidated by his profound knowledge.
 Reid is habitually introduced as "Dr. Spencer Reid" in contrast to the other agents, who are introduced as "supervisory special agents".
 The purpose of this, as explained by Unit Chief Aaron Hotchner in the pilot episode ("Extreme Aggressor"), is to create a respectable first impression of Spencer, deflecting judgments about his age.
 His mother Diana Reid (Jane Lynch) has schizophrenia and is committed to a mental institution.
-In season 6, Reid starts suffering from cluster headaches and when doctors cannot diagnose why, Reid thinks he might be in the early stages of schizophrenia himself.
-Reid takes SSA Emily Prentiss' death very hard and, when he learns that the death was faked, he becomes distrustful of both Prentiss and SSA Jennifer "JJ" Jareau (who helped in the cover-up) for some time.
-During season 8, Reid becomes involved with a woman who was being stalked.
+In season six, Reid starts suffering from cluster headaches and when doctors cannot diagnose why, Reid thinks he might be in the early stages of schizophrenia himself.
+Reid takes SSA Emily Prentiss' death very hard and, when he learns that the death was faked, he becomes distrustful of both Prentiss and SSA Jennifer "JJ" Jareau (who helped in the cover up) for some time.
+During season eight, Reid becomes involved with a woman who was being stalked.
 In the episode "Zugzwang", her stalker ultimately kidnaps her and kills her, devastating Reid.
 In season 11, he is deeply affected by Derek Morgan's decision to leave the BAU but understands and supports his reasons.
-Morgan and Reid have been close, and Morgan refers to Reid as his "little brother" prior to his departure in season 11.
+Morgan and Reid have been close, and Morgan refers to Reid as his "little brother" prior to his departure in season eleven.
 Initially Reid was infatuated with Jareau, even going as far as taking her on a date to a football game.
 As the series progresses, their relationship becomes more like siblings.
 However they confess romantic feelings for each other in seasons 14 and 15, but nothing ever comes of it because of Jareau's marriage and children.
 Spencer is also the godfather of Jennifer's son Henry and Derek's son Hank.
 Derek also gives his child the middle name of "Spencer" in honor of Reid, further signifying their bond.
-In season 12, Reid is arrested and finds himself in prison for the second half of the season.
-He develops a flirtatious relationship with serial killer Cat Adams in season 11.
+In season twelve, Reid is arrested and finds himself in prison for the second half of the season.
+He develops a flirtatious relationship with serial killer Cat Adams in season eleven.
 It is obvious she has feelings for Spencer, though it is never made clear whether he also had feelings for her or if he simply flirted to get her to reveal her plans.
 Initially, Reid was intended to be bisexual.